brh55/fitbit-settings/readme.md

 Prop of setting to retrieve `IE: 'color_battery'`

 ### .update(prop, value)
-Returns class `instance`
+**Returns:** `instance`<Settings>

+Updates the current setting state within the app.
 If no prop currently exists, this will create a new one.
+In addition, syncWithCompanion will notify the companion of this update.

 #### prop
 **Type:** `string`<br>